Models for information propagation on graphs: Introduction

 \subsection{PDE approaches}

 Many computational methods for semi-supervised and unsupervised classification \cite{BluCha01, BelMatNiy04, Zhu05} are based on variational models and PDEs \cite{SleTri16}.
 Examples include algorithms based on phase fields \cite{ber12} and the MBO scheme \cite{mer13}, as well as $p$-Laplacian equations \cite{Elm15,Kre20}.
 In a series of papers, Elmoataz et al.\ \cite{DesElmLez13,DesElmLezTa10,BouElmLez08, ElmLezTa09} postulate discrete eikonal equations and investigate label propagation on graphs with applications in imaging and machine learning.
-Current analytical results include an investigation of viscosity solutions for Hamilton-Jacobi equations on networks \cite{CamMar13} and an approximation scheme for an eikonal equation on a network \cite{CamFesSch13}, producing an approximation of shortest paths to the boundary.
+Current analytical results include an investigation of viscosity solutions for Hamilton-Jacobi equations on networks \cite{CamMar13}, the well-posedness of nonlinear PDEs such as the Eikonal equation on finite graphs \cite{Oberman2015} and an approximation scheme for an eikonal equation on a network \cite{CamFesSch13}, producing an approximation of shortest paths to the boundary.
 In addition, limits and consistency of non-local and graph approximations to the time-dependent (local) eikonal equation have been studied in \cite{Fad21}.
 The robustness of the solution to the eikonal equation for $p=1$ and its convergence to the shortest path distance as $p\to \infty$ is shown in \cite{CalEtt22}.